Mohamed-18/BS2GDL/README_Model_Step_1.md

-BS2GDL: B-Spline Geometrically-Guided CNN Models for LV Segmentation
+BSGCNN: B-Spline Geometrically-Guided CNN Models for LV Segmentation

 Overview :

-BS2GDL is a deep learning framework for segmenting the left ventricle (LV) myocardium in medical imaging.
+BSGCNN is a deep learning framework for segmenting the left ventricle (LV) myocardium in medical imaging.
 The architecture is designed in two stages:

     CNN_Step_1: Initial nodal point regression.
     CNN_Step_2: Segmentation refinement using geometric constraints.